DSSGxUK/s22_buckinghamshire/README.md

 ### Run the whole pipeline

+Running the whole pipeline includes a hyper parameter search which can take a few hours to complete.
+If you do not wish to run this stage, please follow the instructions under [Output predictions on new data without re-running the hyper parameter search](#output-predictions-on-new-data-without-re-running-the-hyper-parameter-search).

 To run the whole pipeline you can run:

 ```bash
 dvc repro
 ```
-(This will include a hyper parameter search which can take a few hours to run)

 Alternatively, you could run the steps individually: